andrew-alarcon17/Breast-Cancer-Logistic-Regression/README.md

 ## Background

-As someone who is driven in understanding what the chances of a disease having serious effect on a person, I wanted to be able to dive into this dataset to understand the probabilities of breast cancer being benign or malignant based on characteristics that are focused on.
+As someone who is driven in understanding what the chances of a disease having serious effect on a person would be, I wanted to be able to dive into this dataset to understand the probabilities of breast cancer being benign or malignant based on characteristics that are focused on.

 ## Findings